 I prepared a reading worksheet which involves predicting/inference for the story I got from American Folklore called Axe Murder Hollow.
 I hand out the story to each student and tell them not to read it in advance as we will do it at the same time.

-I love the suspense of this activity!
+The suspense of this activity is exciting!
 I do a dramatic reading and occasionally scare students using sound effects (thunder) while they are writing.
 We stop reading intermittently for a minute or two to do some predicting which really builds up the suspense!
 I give commentaries here and there to make sure the students make a mental picture of the scenes and in the climax when everybody is quiet, I give them a good, loud scream!!!
 AAAARRRGGHHH!
 Always gets them every time!
 Lol.

 You can download the worksheet here.